How to Run for Beginners without Getting Hurt

 Find a buddy and then just go run.

-Don’t overcomplicate things.
-That is my best advice.
-Just get out there and run.
-Don’t try to beat your distance or time each time you run.
-You will be far more successful if you do less than what your max ability is right now.
-It will help you from getting discouraged after a run if you don’t hit your max distance that you have ever run for each and every workout.
+If you’re just starting out running, the best way to get started is by simply going out and running.
+Don’t try to beat your distance or time each time you run – you’ll be far more successful if you do less than what your max ability is right now.
+This will help you from getting discouraged after a run if you don’t hit the max distance that you have ever run for each and every workout.

 See you on the road and keep running ~